How Gremlin's Finance Team Finally Trusts Their Own Revenue Numbers with Zenskar

 • And a way to handle late renewals without miscounting churn.

-She spoke to several vendors.
-Most could handle the standard use case.
+Several vendors were evaluated.
+Most could handle standard use cases.
 None could handle the edge cases that Gremlin required.

 Why Zenskar